MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-parameters-to-enable-debugging.md

 To enable boot debugging, use the [**BCDEdit /bootdebug**](https://msdn.microsoft.com/library/windows/hardware/ff542183) command and specify the appropriate boot component.
 If you wish to perform kernel debugging after Windows starts, use the [**BCDEdit /debug**](https://msdn.microsoft.com/library/windows/hardware/ff542191) command as well.

-You must also select a debugging connection (serial, 1394, or USB 2.0).
+You must also select a debugging connection (serial, 1394, or USB).
 This can be done with either the [**BCDEdit /dbgsettings**](https://msdn.microsoft.com/library/windows/hardware/ff542187) or [**BCDEdit /set**](https://msdn.microsoft.com/library/windows/hardware/ff542202) command, just as in normal kernel debugging.

 For more details, see [**BCDEdit /bootdebug**](https://msdn.microsoft.com/library/windows/hardware/ff542183).